H-1B Visa for Doctors, Physicians & Residents | Requirements

 • If you have already been counted against the lottery and wish to transfer your status to a different employer.

-• If you are working for a non-profit organization, institute of higher education, or state, local, or federal governmental research organization.
+• If you are working for a non-profit organization, an institute of higher education, or a state, local, or federal governmental research organization.

 Duration of Stay

-After fulfilling the requirements and application process for the H-1B visa for doctors, your H-1B will either be approved or denied.
+After fulfilling the requirements and application process for the H-1B visa, your H-1B visa will either be approved or denied.
 If it is approved, your H-1B visa is generally granted initially for up to three years and can be extended to a maximum of six years.

 It is important to note that you can travel freely in and out of the U.S. with your H-1B visa being stamped into your passport.
 Your duration of stay amounts to the actual time you’ve spent in the U.S. If you travel abroad, you will be able to recapture any time spent outside the U.S. to ensure that you receive your full six-year stay.